lszymanski7/boilerplate-react/README.md

 <!-- DESCRIPTION -->
 ## Description
-Boilerplate for creating JavaScript projects based on React framework.
+Boilerplate for creating JavaScript projects based on the React library.
 Includes basic Webpack and Babel configuration.
 It also allows to use Redux and React Router.

 <!-- TECHNOLOGIES -->
 ## Technologies